 You will then be prompted to confirm the revocation.
 Check the name of the API Key in the message to ensure you are deleting the correct one.

-Click the Revoke button in the dialog to remove the LTI application.
+Click the Revoke button in the dialog to remove the API Key.

 Make sure that the API Key you are revoking is no longer used.
 Revoking an API Key will immediately deny access to callers using the key.
 Revoking an API Key is not reversible.